UniversalPropositions/PriMeSRL-Eval/README.md

     - CoNLL2005: https://catalog.ldc.upenn.edu/LDC99T42 and https://www.cs.upc.edu/~srlconll/soft.html
     - CoNLL2009: https://catalog.ldc.upenn.edu/LDC2012T04 and https://ufal.mff.cuni.cz/conll2009-st/eval-data.html
 - Download the data from LDC and store under `/data` repository
-- We support reading data in CoNLL09, CoNLLUS and CONLLu formats.
-Any format get converted into our CoNLL-U format for futher processing.
+- We currently support reading data in CoNLL09, CoNLLus and CONLLu formats.
+Any format get converted into our CoNLL-U format for comparison.
 We will provide code for conversion from CoNLL05 to our CoNLL-U format so that the community can use our proposed evaluation and compare to the official evaluations.